GavinHuttley/tib/source/python/functions.rst

 ..
 [2] Actually, in Python every function and method returns something.
 Void functions and methods return ``None`` (try it on ``print()``).

-.. sidebar:: Functions versus Methods
+.. margin:: Functions versus Methods
     :name: Functions versus Methods

     While functions and methods are very similar they have a very important difference.
 Functions nearly always require the data they will operate on be provided as an argument.
 (In the following, the ``reversed()`` function returns a generator.
 Wrapping it in a call to ``list()`` is necessary to complete the statement.)